tinode/chat/docs/API.md

 * `private`: an application-defined object that is unique to the current user and accessible only by the user.
 * `tags`: [discovery](#fnd-and-tags-finding-users-and-topics) and credentials.

-A user account has a state.
-By default the state is `ok` which means the account is not restricted in any way and can be used normally.
-The other state is `suspended` which will prevent the user from accessing the account.
+User's account has a state.
+The following states are defined:
+ * `ok` (normal): the default state which means the account is not restricted in any way and can be used normally;
+ * `susp` (suspended): the user is prevented from accessing the account as well as not found through [search](#fnd-and-tags-finding-users-and-topics); the state can be assigned by the administrator and fully reversible.
+ * `del` (soft-deleted): user is marked as deleted but user's data is retained; un-deleting the user is not currenly supported.
+ * `undef` (undefined): used internally by authenticators; should not be used elsewhere.

-A user may maintain multiple simultaneous connections (sessions) with the server.
+A user may maintain multisple simultaneous connections (sessions) with the server.
 Each session is tagged with a client-provided `User Agent` string intended to differentiate client software.

 Logging out is not supported by design.
 If an application needs to change the user, it should open a new connection and authenticate it with the new user credentials.